Recent Grants, Network and Nibbles Night

 Grants closing soon:

-Presentations: Grants Network and Nibbles night.
+Presentations from the last Grants Network and Nibbles night.

 Recently Council held the second of its popular Grants, Network and Nibbles nights.
 The presentations given by organisations that offer grants and free infrastructure and services to NFPs are: